Registration Renewal in Virginia

 Mail documents and payment to:

-Contact your DMV Customer Service Center if you don’t receive your renewal materials after 15 days.
+Contact your DMV Customer Service Center to check the status of your order if you don't receive your renewal materials after 15 days.

 Renew in Person